sched-ext/scx/scheds/README.md

 Please see the following README files for details on each of the various types of schedulers:

-- [kernel-examples](kernel-examples/README.md) describes all of the example schedulers that are also shipped with the Linux kernel tree.
-- [rust-user](rust-user/README.md) describes all of the schedulers with rust user space components.
+- [rust](rust/README.md) describes all of the schedulers with rust user space components.
 All of these schedulers are production ready.
-- [c-user](c-user/README.md) describes all of the schedulers with C user space components.
+- [c](c/README.md) describes all of the schedulers with C user space components.
 All of these schedulers are production ready.

 ## Note on syncing

 Note that there is a [sync-to-kernel.sh](sync-to-kernel.sh) script in this directory.
-This is used to sync any changes to the kernel-examples/ schedulers with the Linux kernel tree.
-If you've made any changes to a scheduler in kernel-examples/, please use the script to synchronize with the sched_ext Linux kernel tree:
+This is used to sync any changes to the specific schedulers with the Linux kernel tree.
+If you've made any changes to a scheduler in please use the script to synchronize with the sched_ext Linux kernel tree:

 ```